lart-bangor/research-assistant/docs/source/users/installation.rst

 Building from source
 ^^^^^^^^^^^^^^^^^^^^

-Alternatively, if you want to build the app properly for your system, you can follow the steps for :doc:`../developers/setup` from the :doc:`../developers/index`, and then just run :code:`python3.10 -m pipenv run python manage.py build` from inside the project's root directory.
+Alternatively, if you want to build the app as a proper binary for your system, you can follow the steps for :doc:`../developers/setup` from the :doc:`../developers/index`, and then just run :code:`python3.10 -m pipenv run python manage.py build` from inside the project's root directory.

 This will produce a tarball (:file:`*.tar.gz`) in the :file:`./dist/linux/` directory containing the full set of binaries for the application, which can then